PCB Design Variant Management to Synchronize Designs

 You are developing a PCB layout for a smartwatch that comes in three different memory variations; 4, 8 and 16 GB.
 Together with variations in hardware requirements, this watch should target different markets.
 The traditional approach would be to design three different PCBs for different hardware requirements and change parametric information to meet the market demand.
 However, with the complexity of today's circuits and PCBs, this approach will delay the product time to market and will increase the cost.

 A better solution is to create a single base design and define variations in it by configuring the components and their parameters.
 A single reference design for all variations rather than to create a new variation from scratch yields quicker design completion and costs less.
 However, companies often have worldwide teams responsible for a single project, so variations in one part of the product may lead to errors and unsynchronized changes in another during the product lifecycle.
 Altium Designer® can synchronize the workflow automatically.

 Altium gives you a robust centralized BOM variants management system.
 You can define any number of design variations of a base design, then manage component parameters and configure the components as fitted, not fitted, or alternate .
-As these variants share the same bare board design and have impact on the assembly process only, we call these variants assembly variants.
+As these assembly variants share the same bare board design and have impact on the assembly process only, we call these variants assembly variants.

 The key to using assembly variants in any design is centralized management.
 In Altium this unique functionality is integrated to improve the synchronization between different design stages.
 Within this single lulvariant management dialog, you can define new variants as well as edit component parameters, leaving Altium to automatically take care of synchronization between schematic, PCB and output files.
 To further support alternate components from different sources, the functionality is extended for independent libraries, database libraries, as well as for based components.